 Students should check with their academic departments to make sure all degree requirements have been met.

 Under certain circumstances, students who have not yet completed all degree requirements can request to participate in commencement by emailing the ceremony coordinator, David Lang.
 In consultation with and support of the student's academic area, petitions to participate will be considered.
-All written requests must be received prior to the registration deadline in April.
+All written requests must be received prior to the ceremony registration deadline.

 To participate in the ceremony, eligible candidates are required to register online.
-Online registration begins Monday, January 15.
 Visit the College's site for details and registration link.
-Registration deadline: April 2.
+Registration deadline: March 15.

 Please contact the coordinator of this ceremony as far in advance as possible to discuss your needs and what accommodations you require.